mikecormier/ConSplice/data_recipes/README.md

 All GGD data packages used by ConSplice are available through [GGD](https://gogetdata.github.io/).
 The GGD cli should be used to download and use these data files.

+> **_NOTE:_** GGD needs to be installed by conda prior to installing GGD data packages.
+See [GGD Quick Start](https://gogetdata.github.io/quick-start.html) for information on how to install and setup GGD.

 #### GGD recipe list: